Diamond Buying and the Four Cs, Part 3: Evaluating Diamond Cuts

 This cut has become so popular that "Hearts and Arrows" diamonds can sometimes cost more than comparable diamonds with other cuts, especially when purchased from companies that specialize in this cut.
 Highly symmetrical diamonds do take more time to cut and waste more diamond rough weight than other diamonds.
 This contributes to their price premium.

 End Result: Brightness, Pattern, and Fire

-The art of grading diamond cuts isn’t merely measuring and calculating angles and percentages to see if they match the specified parameters.
+The art of judging diamond cuts isn't merely measuring and calculating angles and percentages to see if they match the specified parameters.
 A diamond may receive Excellent grades for the individual categories of table size, crown angle, and total depth percentage but only earn a Very Good or Good overall GIA cut grade.
-It may be that these properties — individually excellent — just don’t work well together.
+It may be that these properties — individually excellent — just don't work well together.

 A diamond's overall cut grade is only as high as the lowest grade in any of the cut subcategories.

-The end result of all these cut parameters should be a stone that has amazing brightness, pattern, and fire.
+The end result of all these parameters for diamond cuts should be a stone that has amazing brightness, pattern, and fire.
 A stone with good brightness should (of course) be bright, especially in the table around the culet.
 It should have its light distributed evenly across the crown.
 A diamond with good pattern has even and strong contrast between light and dark.
 A stone with good fire shows flashes across most of the crown facets.
 The fire should display a variety of colors, but red counts as the most valued.

 Grading Fancy Diamond Cuts

 Grading fancy diamond cuts (as opposed to round brilliants) involves much looser and more subjective parameters.
 Round brilliants gain value for brilliance and fire, which require exacting research and precision cutting to produce.
 Fancy cut diamonds, on the other hand, gain value primarily for their shape appeal.
 Pattern and brilliance become secondary concerns.